All spoilers are unmarked. You Have Been Warned.

 - Wham Shot: Usagi giving Mamoru the rose that he would in turn give to Fiore before he left, completely turning Fiore's entire worldview upside down after loathing Usagi with every fiber of being.
 All Fiore can do when he learns this is ask who, or rather, what Usagi is.Fiore: Sailor Moon gave Mamoru a flower...?
 The flower Mamoru gave me came from Sailor Moon?!

-- The Man Behind the Man: Well, she's a woman, but it still counts: The feminine Xenian Flower is the one behind Fiores evil schemes and directly influences him when he starts showing doubts.
+- The Woman Behind the Man: The feminine Xenian Flower is the one behind Fiore’s evil schemes and directly influences him when he starts showing doubts.